ethereum/consensus-specs/specs/test_formats/README.md

 2) Coverage: What forks are covered by a test?

-The first is neat to have as a separate form: we prevent duplication, and can run with different presets (e.g., fork timeline for a minimal local test, for a public testnet, or for mainnet).
+The first is neat to have as a separate form: we prevent duplication, and can run with different presets (e.g. fork timeline for a minimal local test, for a public testnet, or for mainnet).

 The second does not affect the result of the tests, it just states what is covered by the tests, so that the right suites can be executed to see coverage for a certain fork.